sustrik/crypto-for-kids/zeroknowledge1.md

 Pros: Simple.
 No other crypto primitives needed.

-Cons: It's a non-interactive proofs, whereas your typical ZK proof is interactive.
+Cons: It's a non-interactive proof, whereas your typical ZK proof is interactive.

 ### 2